Succession season 4: Here's what we know so far

 As HBO Max isn't available in territories outside the US, deals have been struck with local broadcasters.
 For example, Succession is on Sky in the UK - as with other HBO exclusive content.

-You'll need a subscription on Sky Q, Sky Glass, BT TV or Virgin Media that covers access to Sky Atlantic to watch the show.
-Alternatively, you can also pay for Now Entertainment membership to stream via the service across multiple devices.
+You'll need a subscription to Sky Q, Sky Glass, Sky Stream, BT TV or Virgin Media that covers access to Sky Atlantic to watch the show.
+Alternatively, you can also pay for Now Entertainment membership and stream the show across multiple devices.

 What is the best streaming device for your TV?
 Our top recommendation is the Amazon Fire TV Stick 4K Max.
 Also excellent are the Google Chromecast with Google TV, the Roku Express 4K, the Apple TV 4K and the Amazon Fire TV Stick.